 Debasree Roy is one of the most beautiful and talented personalities to have worked in the Indian cinema.
 This beautiful actress is also a proclaimed dancer who is known for her amalgamation of various forms of Indian folk dance.
 Initially her mother wanted her to be a dancer.
 Roy acted for the first time when she was just eleven months old.
 Her mother took her to the set of Hiranmoy Sen’s Pagol Thakur (1966).
 As an adult actress her first film was Arabinda Mukhopadhyay’s Bengali film Nadi Theke Sagare (1978).
 She had a long running career in Bengali cinema.
 She reigned her plot for more than twenty years long.

 Roy literally began her career when she was actually eleven months old.
 Her mother Arati Roy brought her to the set of Hiranmoy Sen’s Pagal Thakur (1966).
 Her father Birendra Kishore Roy was an employee in West Bengal Finance Corporation.
 She is the juniormost among the six siblings.
 Her nick name is Chumki.
 Her eledest sister is Purnima Lahiri.
 The second eldest is Krishna Mukherjee who is married to Producer Ram Mukherjee.
 The third child of the family was Ramendra Kishore Roy, the deceased cinematographer of the South Indian Film Industry.
 His nick name was Santu.
 The fourth child of the Roy family is Mrigen Roy whose nickname is Nantu.
-Jhuma is the fifth child of the family.
+He is an event manager and executive producer of Bengali cinema.
+Tanushree Bhattacharya, a former actress of Bengali cinema, is the fifth child of the family.
+Her Nick name is Jhuma.
 The siblings have been attached to each other from the very childhood especially Debasree Roy had a deep attachment to her brother Santu and is still attached to sister Jhuma.
 She lost her dearest Santuda right after she got divorced from Prosenjit.
 She often recalls the beautiful days of her childhood life.
 All of them were highly enthusiastic regarding stage performance.
 She performed on stage for the first time when she was barely three years old and soon became a popular performer.
-Her sister Jhuma was also a popular performer.
+Her sister Tanushree Bhattacharya was also a popular performer.
 Publicly, they were known as Rumki and Jhumki.

-In 1969, she again appeared in Hiranmoy Sen’s Balak Gadadhar.
-She was credited as Miss Chumki in the film.
+Her first break was Hiranmoy Sen’s Pagal Thakur (1966) where she was cast in the role of an infant Ramkrishna Paramhansa and shared her screen with none other than Chaya Devi.
+“I was barely eleven months old by then so I didn’t have that consciousness that I was acting opposite a legendary figure.
+All I can remember is that I was very fond of her.”
+She was credited as Chumki Roy in the film.
+In 1969, she reprised her role as Ramkrishna Paramhansa in Hiranmoy Sen’s Balak Gadadhar alongside Chaya Devi playing the role of Chandramani Devi.
 In 1971, she got her first big break in Tarun Majumder’s Thriller film Kuheli.
 She played the daughter to Biswajit and Sandhya Roy in the film.
 Her character was Ranu who, everyday at the night, stealthily goes to meet a woman who she thinks to be her mother.
 After the film had released, Roy was a starlet.
 Tarun Majumdar once decided to cast her in his Hindi venture Valika Vadhu.
 She had to sport a look test but Tarun Majumdar found her undermature for that role at that time.
 In 1978, she was cast as an adult actress opposite Mithun Chakraborty in Arabinda Mukhopadhyay’s Nadi Theke Sagare which was another major success of the director.
 She was credited as Rumki Roy in this film.
 Though NTS was a box office success, it was Sandhya Roy who was accredited more than Roy as she was the first leading actress of the film.
 In 1979, she acted in Waheeda Rehman starer Jiban Je Rakam where her sister Jhumki also played a part.
 In 1980, Tarun Majumder cast Rumki in his Dadar Kirti and changed her name into Debasree Roy.
 The film was a cult hit in the history of Bengali cinema.
 DK turned her into a star and Mahua Roychoudhury into the numero uno of early eighties.

 The year 1981 will always remain memorable in her life as that was the year when she got her first national break in Aparna Sen’s directorial debut 36 Chowringhee Lane.
 Who can forget Nandita, her gesture of submission while having kiss with Samaresh.
 Though the film was a major flop at box office, she created waves in Bollywood media due to her steamy scenes in the film.
 She decided to accept offers from Bollywood and signed Kanak Mishra’s Jiyo To Aise Jiyo (1981) under the banner of Rajashri Productions.
 Though she had literally nothing to do but to add glamour, still she had a hillarious sequence where she escaped from a band of goons and met Arun Govil who rescued her from the ruffians.
 A strong masala film, it grossed well at box office, but Roy, afterwards seems to have been confused on what might be a right film to give her nod to.
 She made her first blunder giving her nod to star in Desh Goutam’s Bura Aadmi which also stars superstar Pran in lead.
 Desh Goutam himself was not a successful director.
 His earlier film Lagaam was not a success and this one also turned out as another dud at box office.